Rule VI. Meetings of the Bar

 Section 2.
 Special Meetings

-Special meetings of the members of the Bar may be called by the Board of Governors or the President; and shall be called by the Secretary whenever he receives a petition signed by not less than 3% of the active members of the Bar requesting such meeting and specifying the purpose thereof, and the meeting shall be convened accordingly as promptly as possible and not later than 30 days after the Secretary receives such petition.
+Special meetings of the members of the Bar may be called by the Board of Governors or the President; and shall be called by the Secretary whenever he or she receives a petition signed by not less than 3% of the active members of the Bar requesting such meeting and specifying the purpose thereof, and the meeting shall be convened accordingly as promptly as possible and not later than 30 days after the Secretary receives such petition.
 The census of the Bar shall be determined as of the first business day of the calendar year in which the petition is submitted.
 It shall be the duty of the Board of Governors to fix the time and place of every special meeting, to make suitable arrangements therefor, and to cause the Secretary to give notice thereof to the members.
 Such meetings shall be limited to the purpose set forth in the notice.

 Section 3.
 Quorum